Leopard125/EMMOP/README.md

 - Put 'GLOBAL.m' and 'myDraw.m' under PlatEMO folder 'Public', and cover previous files.
 - Run the code via 'runme.m'.

+The results shown in this code correspond to the Map4-UAV4 dataset.

  You may output different kinds of result from 'runme.m':

 - The best, average and standard deviation of HV/PD values.